lodev09/adaptify-zed/README.md

 # Adaptify for Zed

-A beautiful, adaptive theme for Zed editor with both dark and light variants.
+A beautiful, adaptive theme for your Zed editor 🎨

 <table>
   <tr>